lkrey/lkrey/README.md

 https://www.linkedin.com/in/laurakrey/

 ####  🏳️‍🌈  Pronouns:
-she/her/they
+she/her

 ####  🤠  Fun fact:
-I play tennis competitively and enjoy dirtbiking... & most extreme sports.
+I play tennis competitively, enjoy dirtbiking, and will try (almost) any extreme sport.
 Additionally, I have always wanted to learn how to play Bridge, the card game!
 Please reach out if you know how to play or want somebody to learn with.

 #### 👩‍💻 Technical Skills:
-Proficient: Javascript, React, Redux, CSS/HTML, MaterialUI, Git
+Proficient: Javascript, React, MaterialUI

-Knowledgeable: Typescript, React Hooks, Sequelize, PostgreSQL, Express, Semantic UI
+Knowledgeable: Typescript, React Hooks, AWS, Kubernetes, Docker

-Familiar: Solidity, Android Studio, MapBox, Heroku, Cloud Firestore
+Familiar: Java, Solidity, Cloud Firestore